Eveng0413/Grader-Matching-System/README.md

  4. If logged in as student/instructor but not seeing any data of courses displayed, please make sure admin had already loaded course data into the databases(follow Reload data mentioned above).
  5. If admin reload data but not seeing any data of courses displayed, please make sure the correct params(listed in the reload data page) are used to send the form.
 If the params sent without any data matching from API, the database will still be empty.
  6. If you meet any migration error, make sure you use "rails db:drop" first, then use "rails db:reset" to recreate database
+ 7. If you try to sign up but is noticed as the account already existed, try to log in with email address and 123456 as default password, since the student recommended when not in the system, and instructor from sections loaded by the admin will have an account generated for them by default.